 4. Our Social Club has expanded in the last few years.
 We provide social gatherings for those in the groups homes and individual homes in Jackson County.
 By providing an opportunity for the clients to get together with their peers and enjoy evenings of fellowship and entertainment, they have a great feeling of belonging.

 5. MHAJC is providing a mental health program called "I'm Thumbody Special" to the children in Jackson County's Head Start classrooms.
 It's purpose is to promote the feeling of having good self-esteem and letting the children know that they are special.
-It is provided monthly to all 4 Jackson County classrooms, and the Child Care Network Preschool.
+It is provided to all 4 Jackson County classrooms, and the Child Care Network Preschool.